siolmsstate/brain_mri/README.md

-# brain_mri
+# Brain_MRI
-An open brain MRI dataset and baseline evaluations1 for tumor recurrence prediction
+An open brain MRI dataset and baseline evaluations for tumor recurrence prediction